 If you’re looking to bring traffic to your site and get sales for your products or services, advertising on search engines is an excellent strategy.
-Search ad spend keeps growing year over year—the market hit $58 billion in the US alone in 2020.
+Search ad spend keeps growing year over year—the market could hit $112 billion in the US alone in 2023.

 While Google Ads remains the most popular search ad service, Microsoft Advertising (formerly known as Bing Ads) is a close second, with more than a billion monthly users.
 Entrepreneurs and businesses find that running campaigns on Microsoft Ads can help to meet and even exceed their business goals.

 But if you’re new to search ads, it can seem overwhelming.
 Don’t worry.
 We’ve got you covered.
 In this article, we’ll look at all the basics you need to know to get started running your own Microsoft Ads campaigns.

 Start selling online now with ShopifyStart your free trial

 Microsoft Ads is a pay-per-click (PPC) platform that lets brands advertise their products and services on both the Bing search network and its partner networks (Yahoo and AOL).
 The ads display at the top, bottom, or side of the Bing search engine results page.
 Running Microsoft Ads helps businesses reach a wide range of potential customers, including demographic groups who might be difficult to attract on other platforms.

 In terms of setup and functionality, Microsoft Ads work similarly to Google Ads.
 You bid on specific keywords that you think people will search for, then wait for Bing to match them with the searches conducted on its platform.
 A successful match triggers the search engine to display your ad alongside organic search results.

 Microsoft Ads also has targeting filters you can use to control which platforms and devices can display your ads.
 For example, if you want your ad to appear only on mobile devices, you can choose the mobile traffic option to filter it from desktop and tablet.